ZackFra/Salesforce-Moxygen/README.md

 #### public SObject selectRecordById(Id recordId)

-Retrieve a record, non-deleted, from the mock database, by Id.
+Retrieve a non-deleted record from the mock database, by Id.

 #### public SObject selectDeletedRecordById(Id recordId)